MichaelRingleb/Auto_Polymerization/README.md

 If you want to develop the package further, use the development mode (`pip install -e .`).
 Changes to the source code will be picked up immediately.

 ## License

-(c) 2017 The Cronin Group, University of Glasgow
 MIT License (or specify your own license here)

 ---